Fordalex/asteroid_game/readme.md

 Need to stop the player from being able to leave the play area.
 If the user edits the form before it's sent they can changed their score.

+### Mulitplayer Pong

+If two players enter the same lobby with the same name it gets confused.
+Hint: Maybe use an id.

 ## Features to implement

 ### Asteroid